-A. Did you, your spouse, or your dependent child: a.
+Yes No Yes No Yes No Yes No YOU ANSWER "YES" F. Did you have any reportable agreement or arrangement with an outside entity during the reporting period or in the current calendar year up through the date of filing?
+G. Did you, your spouse, or your dependent child receive any reportable gift(s) totaling more than \$375 in value from a single source during the reporting period?
+H. Did you, your spouse, or your dependent child receive any reportable travel or reimbursements for travel totaling more than \$375 in value from a single source during the reporting period?
+Did any individual or organization make a donation to charity in lieu of paying you for a speech, appearance, or article during the reporting period?
+ATTACH THE CORRESPONDING SCHEDULE IF YOU ANSWER "YES" Yes No Yes No Yes No Yes No Yes No A. Did you, your spouse, or your dependent child: a.
 Own any reportable asset that was worth more than \$1,000 at the end of the reporting period? or b.
-Make more than \$200 in unearned income from any reportable Yes V No F. Did you have any reportable agreement or arrangement with an outside entity during the reporting period or in the current calendar year up through the date of filing?
-Yes Vo B. Did you, your spouse, or your dependent child purchase, sell, or exchange any securities or reportable real estate in a transaction exceeding \$1,000 during the reporting period?
-Yes No G. Did you, your spouse, or your dependent child receive any reportable gift(s) totaling more than \$350 in value from a single source during the reporting period?
-Yes 🗸 No C. Did you or your spouse have "earned" income (e.g., salaries, honoraria, or pension/IRA distributions) of \$200 or more during the reporting period?
-Yes No H. Did you, your spouse, or your dependent child receive any reportable travel or reimbursements for travel totaling more than \$350 in value from a single source during the reporting period?
-Yes No D. Did you, your spouse, or your dependent child have any reportable flability (more than \$10,000) at any point during the reporting period?
-Yes Vo Did any individual or organization make a donation to charity in lieu of paying you for a speech, appearance, or article during the reporting period?
-Yes V No E, Did you hold any reportable positions during the reporting period or in the current calendar year up through the date of filling?
-Yes V No ATTACH THE CORRESPONDING SCHEDULE IF YOU ANSWER "YES" OU ANSWER "YES"
+Receive more than \$200 in unearned income from any reportable asset during the reporting period?
+B. Did you, your spouse, or your dependent child purchase, sell, or exchange any securities or reportable real estate in a transaction exceeding \$1,000 during the reporting period?
+C. Did you or your spouse have "earned" income (e.g., salaries, honoraria, or pension/IRA distributions) of \$200 or more during the reporting period?
+D. Did you, your spouse, or your dependent child have any reportable liability (more than \$10,000) at any point during the reporting period?
+E. Did you hold any reportable positions during the reporting period or in the current calendar year up through the date of filing?

-IPO, EXCLUSION OF SPOUSE, DEPENDENT, OR TRUST INFORMATION - ANSWER EACH OF THESE QUESTIONS
+IPO AND EXCLUSION OF SPOUSE, DEPENDENT, OR TRUST INFORMATION - ANSWER EACH OF THESE QUESTIONS